sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 7. IoT devices - using platforms like Raspberry Pi, Arduino, and Tessel.
 8. Cloud Functions - services offered by cloud providers like AWS Lambda, Google Cloud Functions, and Microsoft Azure Functions.

-### 15. Difference between client side and server side JavaScript?
+### Question 15.
+Difference between client side and server side JavaScript?

 Client-side JavaScript runs in a user's web browser and is used to create interactive effects and manipulate page content dynamically.
 Server-side JavaScript runs on the server and is used for backend tasks such as handling requests, interacting with databases, and processing data before it is sent to the client.

-### 16.Explain all the JavaScript features in detail?
+### Question 16.Explain all the JavaScript features in detail?

 JavaScript is a powerful programming language that is primarily used for creating interactive web applications.
 It has evolved over the years, and many new features have been added to it with each new version.
 Here are some of the key features of JavaScript: